Database Model Usage (Laravel Style)

 Database Connection

 By default, Eloquent models will use the default database connection configured for your application.
-If you want to specify a different connection for the model, you can set the $connection property:
+If you want to specify a different connection for the model, set the $connection property:

 class User extends Model